jmuganga54/Data-Management-using-Stata/public/Chapter 2 - 6/README.md

 ```
 ![Date](./img/date.png)

 No matter how you change the display format of a date, this does no change the the way the dates are stored internally.
 This internal representation of dates facilitates calculations of the amount of time that has elpased between the two dates.
-For examples we can copute the mother's age (in days) when she had her first kid by subtracting the mother's age (in days) when she had her first kid by substracting `momdate` from `kidbdate` to create a variable called `momagefb`, as shown below.
+For examples we can compute the mother's age (in days) when she had her first kid by subtracting the mother's age (in days) when she had her first kid by substracting `momdate` from `kidbdate` to create a variable called `momagefb`, as shown below.

 ```
 generate momagefb = kidbdate - mombdate